 Emotional effects

 When the brain is injured, a person’s emotional processing and responses can change.
 When this is paired with the intense feelings that come with adjusting to major life changes associated with brain injury, navigating emotions can be difficult.
-This is true for both the survivor and for you.
+This is true for both you and your loved one.

 Topics in this section include: